Farmers See a Promising Future with KingaKUU Cassava

 The sustained decline in yields has driven farmers to reduce or abandon cassava cultivation, exacerbating food insecurity in the region.
 Cassava’s resilience to drought and its suitability for arid and semi-arid areas make it a crucial food security crop.
 Presently farmers do not have access to varieties with durable resistance to CBSD.
 KingaKUU cassava brings a solution to this challenge.

 The new KingaKUU varieties are poised to safeguard yields, increase earnings, and enhance food security.
-With KingaKUU, the future of cassava farming is brighter, ensuring Mazao Bora na Pesa Mfukoni (Bigger Yield and Higher Income) for farmers across the region.
+They are grown just like any other cassava – no special inputs are required.
+KingaKUU planting materials will be readily accessible through cassava seed entrepreneurs (CSEs), ensuring farmers across the region can obtain quality planting materials with ease.
+With KingaKUU, the future of cassava farming is brighter, ensuring better protection, improved yield and higher income (Mazao Bora, Pesa Mfukoni) for farmers across the region.

 VIRCA Plus project is developing disease resistant and nutritionally enhanced cassava varieties that will empower African smallholder farmers and improve health status of consumers.